Mt. Lukens via Crescenta View and Rim of the Valley Trails

 Head left on Mt.
 Lukens Road and walk the last easy mile to the summit, enjoying great views of the Valley and L.A.
 At the summit, you can walk to the end of a dirt road and get some more great views to the west.

 You can return by the same route, but to make a loop, continue on Mt.
 Lukens Road, heading downhill and northwest.
-After a quarter mile, turn right at the junction and begin a long, winding descent along the mountain’s southwest flank.
+After a quarter mile, turn left at the junction and begin a long, winding descent along the mountain’s southwest flank.
 At 7.6 miles (3 below the summit), the road continues to the right toward Haines Canyon, but to get back to Deukmejian Park, turn left on the steep Rim of the Valley Trail.

 You make some steep switchbacks, taking in great views along the way.
 There are a few places where the trail clings precariously to the side of the ridge, which may test the nerves of some hikers (particularly those with any kind of fear of heights.)
 At 8.8 miles, you get a pleasant surprise (well, I guess it’s not a surprise anymore) as the trail dips into wooded Cook Canyon.
 A seasonal stream runs through the bottom of the canyon, and the shade is a nice contrast from the exposed terrain thus far.